dspeyer/dspeyer.github.io/combat/index.md

 * Regardless of size, a total attack roll less than 10 means you strike yourself in a random body part
 * Cannot use special materials
 * +2 on perform(weapon drill) checks

+### Fire Lances

+A fire lance is a spear with an attached tray of burning gunpowder.
+It takes a -2 penalty on attacks but deals an extra 1d6 fire damage and provides a +4 bonus to intimidation.
+It's available from the gunpowder age.

+### Unarmed Strikes

+A basic unarmed strike is a simple melee thrusting weapon that deals 1d2 bludgeoning damage.
+It provokes an attack of opportunity (including when used for grappling, tripping or disarming).
+Also, it may be performed with hands or feet, but feet can only be used to target legs.

+A competent unarmed strike is an exotic melee thrusting or swinging weapon that deals 1d3 bludgeoning damage.
+It can be done using any body part and does not have special restrictions.

+If you have the Two Weapon Fighting feat, one of those weapons may be an unarmed strike.
+Including your weapons could be a two-handed sword and a kick.

 ## Ranged Weapons